browserengineering/book/book/embeds.md

 Let's start with splitting the rendering pipeline.
-The main methods here are still the `Tab`'s `run_animation_frame` and `render`, which iterate over all loaeded iframes:
+The main methods here are still the `Tab`'s `run_animation_frame` and `render`, which iterate over all loaded iframes:

 ``` {.python}
 class Tab: